 What is striking about this study is the satisfaction level that people have when they work with a personal trainer.
 Working with a personal trainer that you can connect with is far more likely to lead to you having success while also increasing your enjoyment level.

 The study was conducted in April of 2015 in order to understand how personal trainers are perceived in the marketplace by consumers who make fitness a part of their daily lives.
-You can view the entire survey by clicking on the graphic below:

 Best in Fitness,